FEU Tamaraws basketball: Arwind Santos era

 With Miranda's departure in 2005, rookie point guard Jonas Villanueva filled in for his role.
-Santos came back for his final year despite of issues that he will be entering the PBA draft.
-With the core of Santos, Mark Isip, RJ Rizada, Jonas Villanueva and Jeffrei Chan, FEU, once again, were picked by analysts as title favorites prior to the season.
+Santos came back for his final year despite issues that he would be entering the PBA draft.
+With the core of Santos, big man Mark Isip, RJ Rizada, Villanueva and Chan, FEU, once again, were picked by analysts as title favorites prior to the season.
 The Tamaraws swept the first round eliminations and won twelve of their fourteen outings overall to claim the number one spot in the Final Four.
 FEU breezed past the UE Red Warriors via blowout and advanced to the Finals for three straight years where they faced their long time rivals, De La Salle Green Archers, once again in the championship.
 In game one, FEU, trailed most of the game but key reserve Elder Saldua led the charge in the first three quarters to keep the Tamaraws close enough for a comeback.
-Arwind Santos, made some key plays including five straight points in the final forty-nine seconds to complete a 75-73 comeback win in game one.
+Arwind Santos, made some key plays including five straight points in the final forty-nine seconds to complete a 75–73 comeback win in game one.
 When the final buzzer sounded, Controversy surrounded Santos and Green Archers assistant manager Manny Salgado when the latter struck the former after having some words with Green Archer forward Joseph Yeo that bought heat between the two players because of an in tensed classic game.
 After an investigation, Salgado was banned by the UAAP for life despite issuing a public apology.
 Another classic game occurred in game two but the Tamaraws held on when the Archers tried to take the lead and extend the series.
-Jonas Villanueva sealed the championship for FEU after making a crucial free throw with a few seconds left and big man Mark Isip blocked a Junjun Cabatu desperate three-pointer and the Tamaraws won its 18th title overall after a sweep against the DLSU Archers, 73–71.
+Villanueva sealed the championship for FEU after making a crucial free throw with a few seconds left and Isip blocked a Junjun Cabatu desperate three-pointer and the Tamaraws won its 18th title overall after a sweep against the DLSU Archers, 73–71.
 Later that year, with the controversies surrounding the Archers, the UAAP decided to award the title to the Tamaraws after De La Salle University admitted that they have ineligible players from UAAP Season 67 in which they won the championship.
 Thus, it gave FEU the three-peat from 2003 to 2005.